 Making it easy for teachers to teach

-Manager of Creative Learning Services, Brian Kennedy says Accessit Library made it possible to fulfill their customer service promise of making it easy for teachers to teach.
+Leicestershire County Council had a goal to fulfil their customer service promise of making it easy for teachers to teach.
+Their Manager of Creative Learning Services, Brian Kennedy says Accessit Library made this possible in every way.
 Since choosing Accessit six years ago, they haven’t looked back, going from strength to strength in every way.

-Creative Learning Services is a specialist school library service located at the Leicestershire County Council in Leicestershire County in the United Kingdom.
-The service uses Accessit to manage the learning resources and professional development needs of 160 schools across Leicestershire City and Leicestershire County by providing an extensive range of school library services and curriculum solutions for teachers.
+Creative Learning Services is a specialist school library service located at the Leicestershire County Council in the United Kingdom.
+The service uses Accessit to manage the learning resources and professional development needs of 160 schools across Leicestershire City and Leicestershire County, by providing an extensive range of school library services and curriculum solutions for teachers.

-In recent years, the traditional model in England of local authorities funding and managing schools in their area has undergone a transformation, resulting in many schools now becoming independent academies funded directly through central government.
+In recent years, the traditional model in England of local authorities funding and managing schools in their area has undergone a transformation.
+Today many schools are independent academies funded directly through central government.
 These new academies have greater freedom to set their own policies, follow their own curricula and manage their own budgets.

-At the same time, in many instances, funding for school libraries has come under increased pressures when set against other school priorities.
+At the same time, in many instances, funding for school libraries has come under increased pressures, especially when set against other school priorities.
 In response, some schools are choosing to no longer employ a librarian or choosing to reduce their investment in book stocks.

 Creative Learning Services provides three distinct services to primary, secondary and specialist schools.

-- Loan services (resources that include books, original artworks and artifacts)
+1) Loan services (resources that include books, original artworks and artefacts)

-At the heart of what Creative Learning Services provides is ‘to make it easy for teachers to teach’ by enabling them to quickly and easily obtain the curriculum-based materials they need for their students.
+At their core, Creative Learning Services wants ‘to make it easy for teachers to teach’ by enabling them to quickly and easily obtain the curriculum-based materials they need for their students.

 The service delivery challenge

 Six years ago, Creative Learning Services were faced with a challenge.
-How did they deliver their service in a way that was easy for teachers from around 160 individual schools to quickly and efficiently get the things they needed for their school?
+How to deliver a service for teachers from around 160 individual schools to easily, quickly and efficiently get the things they needed for their school?

 “Up until that point, we relied heavily on a centrally based showroom that teachers visited to select their books and projects.
 This required the showroom to be stocked and staffed to manage those visits from schools.
 For the staff, this meant a lot of time spent advising and assisting customers in their choices and issuing and returning books within the narrow time slot within which teachers could visit – usually after school had finished for the day.
 In terms of the visiting teachers and school librarians, the customer experience was time consuming and laborious,” says Brian.

-Creative Learning Services’ vision was to transform the service so that teachers could choose and book their resources online remotely without having to leave the classroom.
+Creative Learning Services’ vision was to transform the service.
+They wanted teachers to have the flexibility to choose and book their resources online remotely without having to leave the classroom.

-Through an extensive scoping exercise, Accessit Library was identified as one of a very small group of software systems that could meet their requirements.
+After an extensive search, Accessit Library was identified as one of a very small group of software systems that could meet their requirements.
 Accessit was chosen over more traditional library management systems on the basis of best fit against requirements.
 Specifically, the strength of the software to deal with schools combined with its flexibility were key elements in choosing Accessit.